SukBahadur/SukBahadur/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; Studying Computer Science at University of Oregon.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Web Development, Software Engineering and Application Building.
 - 💼 &nbsp; Working as a Student Technician at Information Services at the University of Oregon.
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies including but not limited to Web3, Blockchain, Interactive and Immersive Reality.
 - ✍️ &nbsp; Pursuing Film Photography and Visual Story telling as hobbies.

 <h3> 🛠 &nbsp;Tech Stack</h3>